georgesutphin/MCB585-2023/_episodes/07-class-hypothesis-testing.md

 &nbsp;

 Each statistical test has an underlying set of assumptions.
 The t-test is the most common test used in biological sciences (though not always in the correct situations!).
 These assumptions must be met for the output of the test to be valid.
 The t-test makes the following assumptions:

 * The independent variable is bivariate (i.e. categorical with two categories)
 * The dependent variable is continuous
-* The mean of the sampling distributions for the two populations sampled follow a normal distribution (approximately true for large sample sizes under the Central Limit Theorem)
+* The sampling mean for the sample size is normally distributed for the two populations sampled (approximately true for large sample sizes under the Central Limit Theorem)
-* Each observation of the dependent variable is independent of all other observations of the dependent variable (this is broken by, for example, cluster sampling or time-to-event variables)
+* Each observation of the dependent variable is independent of all other observations of the dependent variable (this is broken by, for example, cluster sampling or time-to-event/survival data)
 * For the classical Student's t-test, the two populations must have equal variance (i.e. the same standard deviation).
 However, Welch's t-test generalizes the operation to populations with unequal variance.
 Unless you *know* that your populations have equal variance, assume unequal variance.

 We can check normality using the Q-Q plot and the Shapiro-Wilk test from last class:

 ~~~
 qqnorm(data.diet$bw_start[data.diet$strain == "C57BL/6J"])